codenamephp/chef.cookbook.bash/README.md

 cookbook 'codenamephp_bash'
 ```

-There are no recipies but several resources.
+There are no recipes but several resources.
 A basic usage could look like:

 ```ruby
 codenamephp_bash_manage 'manage bash' do